Page updated 1st August 2013

 Gould Brothers - circa 1910

 Another of Exeter's earliest garages, Gould's had several premises around the Eastgate and upper Southernhay area.
-They registered the first taxi to be used for carrying passengers in Exeter, on 1 November 1904.
+They registered the first taxi to be used for carrying passengers in Exeter, on 1st November 1904.
 The advert, left, is from 1929 when they were based in Paris Street.
 They were still trading at the end of the 1950s from Blackboy Road.
+See photo below of their garage in Heavitree Road.

 Wear Service Station - circa 1935